Table of contents

 Although the entry barrier has been lowered, in actual use, I found that Crunchyroll's offline viewing experience is still full of red tape.
 These restrictions usually aren't written in the big ad headlines, but when you're actually offline and trying to watch, they can be a massive headache:

 As mentioned above, the Crunchyroll App is your only official route for offline viewing on mobile.
-As long as your subscription status is active, the download function will activate automatically.
+As long as your subscription status is active, the offline sync function will activate automatically.

 Not knowing how exactly the Crunchyroll offline viewing feature works?
 Check out the steps below to see how to watch Crunchyroll anime without the internet:

 Make sure you have the latest version of the Crunchyroll app installed on your device.
-Older versions might not support the new Fan Plan download permissions.
+Older versions might not support the new Fan Plan offline permissions.

-Sign in to your account and select the anime you want to download.
-Look for the downward arrow "Download" icon next to the episode.
+Sign in to your account and select the anime you want to watch later.
+Look for the downward arrow icon next to the episode.

 Tip: If you don't see the icon, it means that specific series is restricted by licensing and cannot be viewed offline.

-Click the “Download” button and choose the video quality you want.
-Keep in mind that higher-quality downloads will take up more storage space on your device.
+Click the arrow button and choose the video quality you want.
+Keep in mind that higher-quality files will take up more storage space on your device.

-Wait for the download to complete.
+Wait for the sync to complete.
 Once finished, navigate to the My Lists → Offline tab to view your content.

-Even if you are a prestigious Ultimate Fan, the official service does not allow you to download crunchyroll episodes on pc or Mac, let alone direct offline playback on Smart TVs.
-This is where a third-party video downloader like StreamFab becomes a "must-have."
+Even if you are a prestigious Ultimate Fan, the official service does not allow you to save Crunchyroll episodes for offline viewing on PC or Mac, let alone direct offline playback on Smart TVs.
+This is where a third-party video utility like StreamFab becomes a "must-have."

 When I watch anime, I care most about ownership and freedom.
-Official downloads just "lend" the content to you, whereas StreamFab helps you actually "keep" it.
+Official caching features just "lend" the content to you, whereas StreamFab helps you actually "keep" it.

 |---|---|---|